 TRAVEL & LOGISTICS:

-Day 3 After another hearty breakfast at the Lodge we’ll read the avalanche forecast bulletin and have a group tour planning exercise for the day’s outing.
+After another hearty breakfast at the Lodge, we’ll read the avalanche forecast bulletin and have a group tour planning exercise for the day’s outing.
 Again we can choose to stay out all day or return for lunch at the lodge.
-Mid-afternoon we’ll return to the lodge and pack up and ski back down to Red Mountain Pass for our van shuttle back down to Ouray where we’ll share high fives and happy hour Hors d’oeuvres at the Ouray Guides Garage.
+Mid-afternoon we’ll return to the lodge and pack up and ski back down to Red Mountain Pass for our van shuttle back down to Ouray, CO.
+Check back into the Ouray Chalet Inn where we’ll share high fives and happy hour in town.

 A $35.00 fee is charged for course date transfers.
 60% of the course cost can be refunded up to 30 days prior to the course start.
 No refunds are provided for cancellations made less than 30 days prior to the start of the course for which you are registered.
 Unfortunately, we cannot give refunds, rainchecks or cancellations if passes are closed (best arrive early if the weather forecast is big).